-Jeff Dubner is Managing Senior Counsel at Democracy Forward.
+Jeff Dubner is Deputy Legal Director at Democracy Forward.

 At Democracy Forward, Jeff has represented local governments, non-profits, and individuals challenging a wide array of executive branch misconduct at the federal and state level.
 His victories have included: